‘Balika Vadhu’ actor and ‘Bigg Boss’ winner Sidharth Shukla dies at 40 | Entertainment

 Popular television and film actor Sidharth Shukla, who became a household name with his role in the long-running TV show "Balika Vadhu", died on Thursday.
 He was 40.

 Shukla, who is survived by his mother and two sisters, was dead when he was taken to the Cooper Hospital in Juhu around 10.20 am, authorities at the hospital said.
-The cause of his sudden death is not immediately clear.
+Though some reports suggested a heart attack, the cause of his sudden death, which sent shockwaves through the industry and TV fandom and ignited fresh debate on the pulls and pressures of showbiz, is not immediately clear.

-The hospital's Dr. Jitten Bhavsar said Shukla, who won "Bigg Boss 13" in 2020, was declared dead by the principal medical officer when he was taken to the hospital around 10.20 am.
+The hospital's Dr. Jitten Bhavsar said Shukla -- who won "Bigg Boss 13" in 2020 and joins the ranks of actors on the cusp of fame who went too early -- was declared dead by the principal medical officer when he was taken to the hospital around 10.20 am.

 ''We are now waiting for the police 'panchayat, then a post-mortem will happen,'' Bhavsar said.

+In a tragic coincidence, his co-star from the show, Pratyusha Banerjee, also died way too young.
+She was only 24 when she was found hanging in her apartment in Mumbai in 2016.

-Other than "Bigg Boss 13", he participated in other reality shows, including ''Jhalak Dikhhla Jaa 6'' and ''Fear Factor: Khatron Ke Khiladi 7''.
+Other than "Bigg Boss 13", Shukla participated in other reality shows, including ''Jhalak Dikhhla Jaa 6'' and ''Fear Factor: Khatron Ke Khiladi 7''.

 ''No age to have a heart attack.
 No age to go.
 This is extremely sad and disturbing.
 Hope this time for sadness, reflection and mourning does not get converted into a Tamasha by some idiots,'' Mehta wrote.

+''OMG!
+This is so shocking!
+Words will fail to describe the shock and sense of loss of his near and dear ones!
+May he rest in peace,'' actor Manoj Bajpayee said on Twitter.
 Actor Riteish Deshmukh said he was ''shocked beyond words.'' ''Gone too soon….
 Condolences to his family loved ones. - He was loved by millions. #SiddharthShukla you will be missed - rest in peace brother.
-Om Shanti.'' ''The Lunchbox'' actor Nimrat Kaur tweeted that Shukla's passing away was ''terribly shocking and distressing''.
-Actor Rajeev Khandelwal said Shukla's untimely death is sad beyond words.
+Om Shanti.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)